shuai-huang/shuai-huang.github.io/_pages/about.md

 Research interests: machine learning, AI for healthcare, MRI, computational imaging, numerical optimization

-**My lab is actively looking for highly motivated students.
+**CNAI lab is actively looking for highly motivated students.
 If you are interested, please feel free to contact me: shuai.huang@auburn.edu**

 <!--
 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.